TheLastGimbus/the.lastgimbus.com/content/blog/crafting-battery-powered-thingy-with-attiny85.md

 - showing battery level

 ## Parts
- - For base, I'll use this cheap, brown-ish, single-sided, 65x50mm prototype PCB board
+ - For base, I'll use this cheap, brown-ish, single-sided, 5x7cm prototype PCB

    <img src="/blog/crafting-battery-powered-thingy-with-attiny85/banggood_5x7-pcb.webp" width="250px">

-   Double-sided green ones may be stronger, but would a pain to solder since everything would touch the other side.
+   Double-sided green ones may be stronger, but would be a pain to solder since everything would touch the other side...

  - Battery will be taken care of by, beloved, TP4056 :heart:

    <img src="/blog/crafting-battery-powered-thingy-with-attiny85/tp4056.webp" width="200px">

-   > One thing I did, is replacing it's `R3` resistor with 10kOhm - this will limit the charging current to 130mA.
+   One thing I did, is replacing it's `R3` resistor with 10kOhm - this will limit the charging current to 130mA.
 This will be healthier for our battery.
 Check out this video: https://www.youtube.com/watch?v=6asCEBm4ZAw

-   > Oh, and I'll also de-solder the USB port, since Digispark already has it
+   Oh, and I'll also de-solder the USB port, since Digispark already has it

  - LEDs of choice are, of course, WS2812.
-I'll use the strip instead of bear-bones smd's - it will save some mess with soldering
+I'll use the strip instead of bear-bones SMD's - it will save some mess with soldering
  - :drum::drum::drum: and at the heart of everything, will be _**the**_ ATTiny85 - precisely, a Digispark board:

    <img src="/blog/crafting-battery-powered-thingy-with-attiny85/digispark.webp" width="250px">